quiet-rain-ky/rain-interface-tools/en/README.md

 // ==================================== <1>.
 Interface configuration object ====================================
 // (1) Modular interface configuration object
 const userConfigs = {
-    moduleName: "User user module", // (optional) only used for console error prompts
+    moduleName: "User module Name", // (optional) only used for console error prompts
     moduleUrl: "/user", // (optional) is empty by default, that is, to set the module path of the current interface object, which will be automatically added after the request server address reqAddress and in front of each interface url, only for the current module object The interfaces in the interfaceList interface list take effect
     interfaceList: { // Define the interface list in the current module (note: only the importsConfigObj() function will process the modular interface object, so if you use the modular interface object, you must use the importsConfigObj() function)
         // Interface docking object one, this attribute name is customized